HCS Score

 This is where the concern becomes impossible to ignore.

 Binance is one of the world's largest platforms for futures trading, perpetual contracts, leveraged trading, and high-frequency speculation.
-These are not fringe products on the platform — they are central to how Binance operates and generates revenue.
+These are not fringe products on the platform.
+They are central to how Binance operates and generates revenue.

 BNB was not created specifically for speculation.
 But the token exists within and supports an ecosystem where speculation is one of the primary activities.

 BNB fails three red lines.
-Under the CoinStudy HCS framework, a single red-line failure results in automatic Haram classification.
+Under the CoinStudy HCS framework a single red-line failure results in automatic Haram classification.
 Three failures makes this result definitive.

+Three red lines failed.
 Layer 2 scoring is skipped entirely.
 Projects that fail Layer 1 are not eligible for further HCS scoring under the CoinStudy methodology.

 Overall Result: Haram — Red Line Violations